 As with any acne medication, you'll probably have some side effects during your treatment.
-Please refer to the Patient Medication Information document for more information.
+Don't be discouraged or stop taking Clarus without talking to your doctor first.
 Most side effects usually decrease over time.
+In fact, if you have dry skin, it means that your medication is doing what it's meant to do-reducing oil production.

 Talk to your doctor if you have any concerns about your medication or how it affects you.
-The more your doctor knows about how you're responding to Clarus, the easier it is for him/her to determine if you are on the appropriate dose of medication.
+The more your doctor knows about how you're responding to Clarus, the easier it is for him/her to determine if you are taking the right amount of medication.